uv-xiao/soPA/readme.md

 We ask that set includes ($rx, {$rx}).
 For field-sensitivity, also feed ($rx.f, {}) into the set.

+### inter-procedure
+Now the algorithm can handle function calling without recursion partly.

+Each time the given program calling a function, our algorithm will generate a new `Algorithm` Object to calculate the result of the called function, and use store `callstack` detect recursion.

 ## Build, Run & Test

 From TA